 Investments in the grid will create jobs

 Building a truly 21st Century electric transmission grid will create jobs.
-A recent study from the Working Group for Investment in Reliable and Economic Electric Systems (WIRES) and The Brattle Group provides compelling evidence to highlight the employment and economic benefits of investment in transmission infrastructure in the U.S. and Canada.
+A study from the Working Group for Investment in Reliable and Economic Electric Systems (WIRES) and The Brattle Group provides compelling evidence to highlight the employment and economic benefits of investment in transmission infrastructure in the U.S. and Canada.
 The study finds that expanding and upgrading the grid to meet identifiable economic and reliability needs, as well as state renewable energy mandates, will help drive economic recovery and set the stage for the electric economy of the 21st century.

-This new analysis shows that annual investment in new electric transmission facilities could soon reach $12-$16 billion in the United States, resulting in $30-$40 billion in annual economic activity.
+This analysis shows that annual investment in new electric transmission facilities could soon reach $12-$16 billion in the United States, resulting in $30-$40 billion in annual economic activity.
 Economic growth of this kind would support 150,000-200,000 new full-time jobs in the U.S. in each of the next 20 years.
 The study also predicts that investment in needed transmission will annually support 130,000-250,000 full-time U.S. jobs in the emerging renewable energy industry to which transmission capacity is so critical.